felipe-amorim/Climate-Challenge/README.md

 # Climate-Challenge
 Save Humanity Challenge

-In order to solve this challenge, the goal was to process a huge amount of data on the shortest time possible, I've had many tries and I would like to show two of those tries.
+In order to solve this challenge, the goal was to process a huge amount of data on the shortest time possible, I've had many tries and I would like to show two of them.

-1. First- The code I wrote at the first time.
+1. First.
 ````java
 import java.util.ArrayList;
 import java.util.Scanner;